thaugensorg/MLProfessoar/README.md

 # Testing
 To run the test framework for this project copy the TestData directory to your Azure storage account using storage explorer.
 Start testing by either running the project locally or having the functions deployed to your Azure Function App.
 Once you have the functions running simply copy the appropriate test command from your local TestCommands directory in your local repo to the testinvocation container in your azure storage account.
 Normally you will simply use the TestAll.test blob to test the full ML Professoar framework.
 Placing this blob in the testinvocation container will launch the TestTrigger Azure Function Blob Trigger in the project.
 The results of the test will be saved in a blob in the testinvocation container with the name TestResult-GUID.txt.
 Use the date time stamp on the file to determine which file corresponds to your latest test run.

+# Model Interface
+## Evaluate
+Accepts a URL and returns JSON with a value that equals the confidence of the evaluation.

+## Load Tags
+Accepts a set of tags as URL paramters.

+## Load Training Data
+Accepts an image with its associated tags.
+Is called once per training image.

+## Train
+Does not accept input parameters returns success/fail.

 By participating in this project, you agree to abide by the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/)